 Will AutoZone Recharge My A/C?

-If it still isn't working, then take your vehicle to the dealership.
+If it still isn't working, take your vehicle to the dealership.
 In addition, check to see if it is still under warranty, as the dealership will most likely fix it for free.

 Should I Check The A/C Before Buying?